-The subject of this oration has illustrated the challenge to our correctional policies and institutions posed by an epidemic which was completely unknown and unexpected fifteen years ago.
+The subject of this essay has illustrated the challenge to our correctional policies and institutions posed by an epidemic which was completely unknown and unexpected fifteen years ago.
 However, it is now upon us.
-As overseas experience shows it has special significance for the prison system.
+As overseas experience shows it has special significance for the

+Australian prison system.
 We must ready ourselves, as a civilised community, to ensure that prisoners are not unnecessarily exposed to acquiring a fatal condition whilst in prison.
 If we do not take proper steps, we will stand condemned as irresponsible and morally negligent in the safekeeping of prisoners.
-Winston Churchill's adage remains true.
-The civilisation of a country can still be tested by the way in which it treats its prisoners.

 The World Health Organization has provided sensible guidelines.
-Sadly, Australian prisons have not adhered to them.
+As I have said before 31, it is unfortunate that Australian politicians and prison administrators have not adhered to them.
 Not enough has been done to spread and repeat the educational messages to the constantly changing prison population.
 Political gestures, such as mandatory testing, have been taken with little practical utility in addressing the real problems of HIV infection in prison.
 Prisoners found to be infected are not isolated.
 The only advantage of this testing is that it will provide evidence upon which prisoners will be able to rely in actions against governments in negligence in other respects to HIV acquired in prison.
 I rather doubt that this was the policy which lay behind the strategies of mandatory testing of prisoners.
 As is usually the case, those strategies are based either on ignorance of prejudice or real indifference to the true problems of containing the AIDS epidemic.